 Follow us on Twitter on @Shakes20Score to see events in Australia and worldwide.
 You can also follow the hashtags #Shakespeare400 and #Shakespearelives

 Anna is a director, dramaturg, writer and educator specialising in Shakespeare.
 She obtained her PhD from Trinity College Dublin, with research on ‘shrew’ figures in Shakespeare, which was then expanded into her book Shakespeare and the Shrew, published by Palgrave Macmillan.
-She writes reviews and commentary at Flaming Moth, where you can also find information about her publications, and you can find her on Twitter on @Orlandocreature
+She is the editor of the Arden Performance Editions Much Ado About Nothing.
+She writes reviews and commentary at Flaming Moth, where you can also find information about her publications, and you can find her on Twitter at @Orlandocreature

 John Galea (Writer/Director, Producer) has a bachelor of Design from COFA, University of New South Wales, and has been working in theatre for over ten years as an actor and director, in addition to screenwriting and production design for short film, both at AFTRS and in independent productions.
 In 2012 his production company The Puzzle Collective produced and directed The Tempest – Steampunked! in association with the Sydney Fringe Festival.
 It played to sold-out crowds, and was featured in the Sydney Morning Herald and on ABC News 24.
-John and The Puzzle are currently developing SuperHal!, a compressed version of Shakespeare’s Henriad set as a superhero origin story, which will play in March 2017.
+John and The Puzzle followed up with SuperHal!, a compressed version of Shakespeare’s Henriad set as a superhero origin story, which played in 2017.
+You can find his writing site HERE.